 When does self-care become selfishness?

 One criticism of self-care is that it’s a selfish act.
-After all, why should you be caring for yourself when there are so many other people who need care?
+After all, why should you care for yourself when so many other people need care?
 It makes sense that some may question your priorities, but perhaps those same people are neglecting their own needs—and yes, it’s possible to give to others while also giving to yourself.
-At times, you’ll have to set boundaries around caring for others; these limits will help keep you healthy as well as make sure that your primary relationships aren’t damaged by burnout.
-For example, if you’re frequently running errands or providing childcare for friends because they don’t have time, then let them know that going forward you can only accommodate requests in certain situations.
+At times, you’ll have to set boundaries around caring for others; these limits will help keep you healthy and ensure that your primary relationships aren’t damaged by burnout.
+For example, if you’re frequently running errands or providing childcare for friends because they don’t have time, then let them know that you can only accommodate requests in certain situations.

 What are some ways to practice self-care on a daily basis?

-Daily self-care is crucial for staying healthy, which means we can’t forget about it for a second.
-Some easy ways to practice self-care on a daily basis include taking time for yourself, managing your stress levels, getting enough sleep, eating healthily, and keeping your body active.
+Daily self-care is crucial for staying healthy, so we can’t forget about it for a second.
+Some easy ways to practice self-care daily include taking time for yourself, managing your stress levels, getting enough sleep, eating healthily, and keeping your body active.
 Whatever daily practices you choose to prioritize in your life, be sure to reflect on them so you can understand how they help keep you healthy; if they aren’t serving their purpose anymore, it might be time to switch things up.

 Love yourself!
 If you want to take care of your body, mind, and emotions, you must love yourself.
-Loving yourself doesn’t mean narcissism or vain attempts at self-adoration; it simply means learning to embrace your own flaws as well as your strengths.
+Loving yourself doesn’t mean narcissism or vain attempts at self-adoration; it simply means learning to embrace your flaws and strengths.
 These attributes are fundamental to learning how to care for yourself.
-After all, how can you take good care of something that you don’t truly love?
+After all, how can you take good care of something you don’t truly love?